kjwallace/Discord_Server_to_CSV/README.md

 1. Editing the Config File:
     - After making a bot on the discord developer portal, copy the token into the 'token' field of the file.
-    - The command prefix is the text string that triggers the bot, it can be changed based on user preference.
+    - The command prefix is the text string that triggers the bot, it can be changed based on user preference but must be a string.
     - Do not change the "permissions" field.
-    - The bot defaults to saving the output in the same folder as the code.
+    - The bot defaults to saving the output in the Output_CSVs folder.
 If you would like to change this, put the file path in the form of a string in this field.
+If you would like to customize output for each function. change the path argument for df.to_csv in each of the functions in the "message_cache.py" file.

 2. Add the bot to your discord server.
     - How to do this is covered in the tutorial linked above.